 Cook the Green Beans

 Add half the ginger and half the garlic (reserve remaining of both for sauce).
-Cook until aromatic and beans are crisp-tender, 1-2 minutes.
+Cook until aromatic and beans are tender but still crisp, 1-2 minutes.

 Make the Sauce

 Plate dish as pictured on front of card, garnishing salmon with sauce and green onion curls.
 Bon appétit!